Raffi-Chen/engr3/README.md

 [Link to part document](https://cvilleschools.onshape.com/documents/6b327a7fb8f7e4e606ec952c/w/5c49851c2f817853adb06a8c/e/175822094156ab05b063f33c).

 ### Reflection
-I always say everything was "hard" on my reflections, and for a good reason.
+I always say everything is "hard" on my reflections, and for a good reason.
 Each Engineering assignment isn't designed as busywork to give you work, but rather as something to help you grow on one new aspect.
 And this assignment is no different: the multi-part aspect really gave me something to work on.
 Well, honestly, it looked much more impressive than it actually was difficult, but its symmetric nature really intimidated me because of all the parts.
 The design intent included a full assembly on all of the parts, but all it did was boggle my concept of the part even more as I couldn't understand how it related to the isometric view (even though it very much did).
 Also, the design intent was spread out over two pages to disperse the information and make it easier to read, confusing me even more.
 The fact that the first question's pdf was 10 pages long also astonished me.
 However, I decided to simply force myself to work through it, hoping it would make sense later.

 I started at the bottom cap (even though the first denoted item was the top cap), and while the specific parts themselves were only moderately difficult, the assembly all together was confusing.
 For example, when I started to calculate the masses of each parts, then I realized that I didn't interconnect all of the parts.
 When dimensions have parentheses around them, it means that they are taken from a reference and not from the actual dimension tool.
 I neglected this idea and started to get strange looks when changing dimensions for the other question.
 Then, I spent an extremely long time adjusting it (honestly doing it right the first time has its perks, especially with the time constraints).
 After all this, I still had some mistakes, realizing that I accidentally mistyped some of the dimensions.
 This lead me to realize the importance of double checking work, so that you don't do something slightly wrong.
 After all, just like in math, the end product (in this case the math) is what you need to get the question right, not the work.
 Another thing that influenced the mass, which I had to go back and fix, was their devious changing of materials at the bottom right on question 4.
 This shows the importance of looking at the specific aspects of the diagrams, even if they seem small and insignificant.